denoming/jarvis/doc/build.md

 * Enable HiFiBerry DAC audio device
 * Disable default audio devices (as a result HiFiBerry device become default)

+If you are going to use pluggable USB audio device you don't need above configuration.

 # Run

 * Inject SD card into device slot